Bugs Moran: The St. Valentine's Day Massacre

-On February 14, 1929, seven members of Moran's gang died in the Saint Valentine's Day Massacre.
+On February 14, 1929, seven members of Moran's gang died in what came to be called the Saint Valentine's Day Massacre.
 Moran was offered a truckload of whiskey at a bargain price, which he had ordered to be delivered at 10:30 a.m. to the garage of the S.M.C.
 Cartage Company on North Clark Street, where he kept his bootlegging trucks.

-Two gunmen -- dressed as Chicago police officers and two others in plain clothes -- lined up Moran's people against the wall in the warehouse and shot them.
-Bugs Moran, the main target of the "assassination" was not present, having arrived late and saw the approaching Police car he turned around going to a nearby café instead.
+Two gunmen—dressed as Chicago police officers and two others in plain clothes—lined up Moran's people (and two men who were not gang members and just happened to be there by chance) against the wall in the warehouse and shot them.
+Bugs Moran, the main target of the assassination, was not present, arriving late; when he saw the approaching police car, he turned around going to a nearby café instead.
 Another North Sider, Al Weinshank, was misidentified as Moran by one of the lookouts who signaled for the attack to begin.

 Police response was delayed when witnesses saw the two "police officers" exit the scene.
 There were six corpses and another man near death when police arrived on the scene.
-The man, Frank Gusenberg, following the gangster's code of silence, refused to identify the killers before dying.
+The survivor, Frank Gusenberg, following the gangsters' code of silence, refused to identify the killers before dying.
 When Moran learned of the carnage, he broke the gangster code, accusing Capone of the murders.
-No one was convicted, Capone denying involvement in the massacre, though twice being summoned to court, which he avoided by claimed illness.
+No one was convicted.
+Capone was in Florida on the day of the massacre.
+He denied involvement in the massacre, though he was twice summoned to court, which he avoided by claimed illness.

 There is some evidence implicating Chicago police officers in the killings.
 Prior to the massacre, some officers were stealing bootleg liquor from the gang's trucks and were allegedly disciplined by the chief of police, but no substantiation is available.
-It has been established that Al Capone was in Florida on the day of the massacre.

 After Prohibition

 Moran managed to keep control of his territory and what remained of his gang through the early 1930s, but the North Side gang never fully recovered its power or former place in Chicago's underworld as the chief rival to Capone's Italian mob.
 Moran eventually left the area, quitting the gang entirely—though not the criminal lifestyle.
-He reverted to his earlier gangster ways of petty crime such as mail fraud and robbery.
+He reverted to committing petty crimes, such as mail fraud and robbery.

 On April 30, 1939, Moran was convicted of conspiracy to cash $62,000 worth of American Express checks.
 He was freed on appeal when he posted a bond; he fled but was captured and not released until December 21, 1944.
 He was almost penniless by the 1940s, only 17 years after being one of the richest gangsters in Chicago.
-On July 6, 1946, he was arrested for his involvement in the robbery of a Dayton, Ohio tavern on June 28, 1945, and he received a sentence of 20 years after being found guilty.
+On July 6, 1946, he was arrested for his involvement in the robbery of a Dayton, Ohio, tavern on June 28, 1945, and received a sentence of 20 years.
 He was paroled in 1956, but was immediately arrested for his role in the 1945 robbery of a bank in Ansonia, Ohio.
 He was found guilty in 1957 and sentenced to 10 more years in prison.